-In Spanish, when the letter G precedes a U plus a hard vowel, the U and the vowel are both pronounced.
-The U is pronounced like an English W:
+In Spanish, when the letter G precedes a U plus a hard vowel, both vowels are pronounced, and the U is pronounced [w] (like an English W):

-In Spanish, the dieresis is only found on the U, and it can only precede E or I. When a U is followed by a hard vowel, as in guapo, the W sound / diphthong is automatic.
-Remember that a U without dieresis + E or I just makes the G hard (lesson on hard/soft vowels); the dieresis is what indicates that the U has its own sound.
+In Spanish, the dieresis is only found on the letter U, and only in front of E or I. When a U is followed by a hard vowel, as in guapo, the W sound / diphthong is automatic.

 Germanic and Nordic languages have a similar-looking accent called an "umlaut."

 Share / Tweet / Pin Me!